 Time Division Duplexing vs. Frequency Division Duplexing

-- Bandwidth Utilization: TDD uses the same frequency for both transmission and reception, optimizing bandwidth but requiring precise timing.
-FDD, on the other hand, uses separate frequencies, which can be more efficient for continuous data streams but may lead to higher costs.
+- Efficiency: TDD uses the same frequency for both uplink and downlink, making it more spectrum-efficient.
+FDD, on the other hand, requires separate frequencies, which can be less efficient but offers simultaneous transmission and reception.

 Applications of Time Division Duplexing